CallMic/core/README.md

   2. Call Google Speech-to-Text API with the right parameters, taking the file from the storage bucket.
   3. Analyze the results and return the analysis results in the response.

+## Some examples

+Using an example phone conversation, let's see the results.

 ## TODO